-Partner number P11 Organisation name & acronym Cape Peninsula University of Technology, CPUT D.1.1 - Aims and activities of the organisation
+Partner number P11

+Organisation name & Cape Peninsula University of Technology, CPUT

+acronym

+• •

 Please provide a short presentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating to the area covered by the project (limit 2000 characters).

 The Cape Peninsula University of Technology is the only university of technology in the Western Cape.
 It is the largest university in the region, housing 6 faculties across several campuses, including the largest Design faculty in South Africa.
 The institution offers higher education to more than 30 000 students.